Skip to content

 Short answers, pulled from the story.

-When was San Jose, California established?
+When was San Jose, California founded?